Notes on academic writing in mathematics and computer science

 Let me give you a real-life example.
 A PhD student asked to give a 30 minute lunchtime seminar spent most of it describing the technical limitations of his work.
 At the 20 minute mark I interrupted him: “But the overview of your work is this, correct?”
 (I had extracted it from the 20 minutes of technical data; it took me about 30 seconds to sum up).
 “Yes”, he replied, “that’s right”.
 “That’s an incredible achievement, you know”, I said encouragingly.
 He was stunned and silent.

-My point is not about PhD students giving bad talks, which is old news.
+My point is not about PhD students giving bad talks.
 My point is that this PhD student had spent 20 minutes talking to himself.
-He was a modest, sweet man, very involved in his work, aware of his own shortcomings, and deeply concerned about getting stuff just right—so he projected this onto his audience and spoke accordingly.
-I intruded with a completely different point of view, which he had not considered, and he was surprised.
+He was a modest, sweet man, very involved in his work, aware of his own shortcomings and deeply concerned about getting stuff just right—so he projected this onto his audience and spoke accordingly.
+I intruded with a different point of view, which he had not considered, and he was surprised.

 Your readers are a strange, amazing, alien species.
 Get out there and get to know them.